Crowdfunding

 • Research country-specific cooperative laws (Germany has strong cooperative frameworks)

-• Consider tokenized models if using Swiss OASA Association structure
+• Consider token-based crowdfunding if using Swiss OASA Association structure

 • Build community support before launching crowdfunding campaign